livingcodes/tent/Tent/readme.md

 The connection string file path is set ...

 # To Do
-* Property does not have column
+X Property does not have column
-* During queries ignore properties that don't have matching column
+X During queries ignore properties that don't have matching column
 * Map columns to properties with different names
 * Select value type (string, int)
-* Sproc
+X Sproc
-X Move connection string from appsettings.json to someplace out of source control
+X Move connection string from appsettings.json to someplace out of source control X Get DataTable
-* Get DataTable
 * Cache class properties
 * Cache return result
 * Handle null datetime